There’s nothing quite like the road that leads to here:

 The rows of white tombstones disappeared into the weather.

 I’ve had many goodbyes over the past few years.
 Some harder than others.
 This one was not easy, for sure.
-It’s not easy to watch this family walk out such a great loss.
-It’s not easy to lose a friend who pursued me, and cared about me.
+It’s not easy to watch his family walk out this great loss.
 Phil left behind so much love, which makes this both more painful and less painful at the same time.
 But it’s soothing to know that he’s getting what he’s wanted for so long – slow, deep lungfuls of air.

 At least we can know that.